 As we have seen, the main function of this macronutrient has to do with obtaining energy for our cells.
-But, obviously, it is not the only energy pathway available to our body, since evolutionarily we would not have prospered if we had always depended on the intake of energy foods continuously, since full pantries, supermarkets, and availability have not always existed. of immediate food.
+But, obviously, it is not the only energy pathway available to our body, since evolutionarily we would not have prospered if we had always depended on the intake of energy foods on a continuous basis, since there have not always been full pantries, supermarkets, and availability immediate food.

-In order to continue existing as a species, our physiology created other mechanisms for obtaining energy in cases of famine or low availability of this energetic macronutrient.
+In order to continue to exist as a species, our physiology created other mechanisms to obtain energy in cases of famine or low availability of this energetic macronutrient.

-Bringing this fact to the sports field, it means that apart from carbohydrates, we can obtain energy from other macronutrients, in the form of food or reserves that we have in our body.
+Taking this fact to the sports field, it means that apart from Carbohydrates, we can obtain energy from other macronutrients, in the form of food or reserves that we have in our body.

-- Use of stored ATP – very small reserves, only last a few seconds.
+- Utilization of stored ATP – very small reserves, only lasting a few seconds.

 - Circulating glucose – part of the circulating glucose is used in the first movements.

-- Glycogen hydrolysis – liver and muscle glycogen stores begin to break down into glucose, which passes into the blood and is used to obtain ATP.
+- Glycogen Hydrolysis – liver and muscle glycogen stores begin to be broken down into glucose, which passes into the blood and is used to obtain ATP.

-- Replacement of carbohydrates – the intake of gels or bars during sports activity is done to continue supplying glucose and storing glycogen so that processes 2 and 3 continue to occur.
+- Carbohydrate replacement – the intake of gels or bars during sports activity is done to continue supplying glucose and storing glycogen so that processes 2 and 3 continue to occur.

-- Use of other macronutrients – if you have trained, the body can supply energy through reserve fats, and through these, synthesize glucose or glycogen to be stored .
+- Utilization of other macronutrients – if trained, the body can supply energy through reserve fats, and through these, synthesize glucose or glycogen to be stored .

-It is vitally important to understand that none of these energy pathways turn on or off at any time, all of them produce energy at different or with different prevalence depending on the ATP/time demands, or what is the same depending on the intensity of the exercise we perform.
+It is vitally important to understand that none of these energy pathways is turned on or off at any time, they all produce energy at different or with different prevalence depending on ATP/time demands, or what is the same depending on the intensity of the exercise we perform.

 03 | How to apply the best nutritional strategy in competition?

-The best way to start this point is to emphasize that the digestive system or, what is the same, the nutritional strategy, must be trained in the same way that we would do it with any muscle, or physiological system, otherwise we do it, it will be very likely that in the competition we will suffer digestive problems.
+The best way to start this point is to emphasize that the digestive system or, what is the same, the nutritional strategy, must be trained in the same way as we would with any muscle, or physiological system, since if we do not do it, it will be very likely that in the competition we will suffer digestive problems.